Attack victim Kvitova relishing Wimbledon return

-BIRMINGHAM, England Twice Wimbledon champion Petra Kvitova says returning to the scene of her "fairytale" first grand slam win will be a particularly emotional occasion this year.
+BIRMINGHAM, England (Reuters) - Twice Wimbledon champion Petra Kvitova says returning to the scene of her "fairytale" first grand slam win will be a particularly emotional occasion this year.

 Kvitova only recently returned to competition after a knife attack at her home in the Czech Republic in December left her with an injured left hand.